 I've been in this position before.
 Have you?
-I started a cool new blog, wrote a bunch of content, and posted about my stuff on social media.
-Super motivated, I keep at it for several weeks and I cannot think about anything else.
-But eventually, an important realization begins to sink in: I'm not getting any pageviews.
-Nobody is seeing my stuff.
+I started a cool new blog, wrote a lot of content, and posted about my social media stuff.
+Super motivated, I keep at it for several weeks, and I cannot think about anything else.
+But eventually, an important realization begins to sink in: I'm not getting any page views.
+Nobody sees my stuff.

 Why am I not getting any hits?

-I completely neglected my digital marketing strategy for my blog, and now I'm sitting with a site that I've poured my heart and soul into, but nobody's seeing it.
+I completely neglected my digital marketing strategy for my blog, and now I'm sitting with a site that I've poured my heart and soul into, but nobody sees it.

 How to kick-start digital marketing for your blog